JaySanders95/jimbos-burgers/README.md

 - Not being able to test correctly, and issues in code preventing this
 - Problems with why bookings would not submit to database
 - How to extend base.html to django-allauth pages
+- Help with deploying my project to Heroku

 I think therefore i blog for specific code and setup for project